 1. Healthcare management

 The BLS reports that organizations have a growing need for healthcare managers to plan, direct and coordinate health services.
-They project 20-percent employment growth for medical and health services managers between 2016 and 2026 and as many as 72,000 new jobs.
-The average salary for medical services managers in 2017 was $98,350, according to BLS data.
+They project 32-percent employment growth for medical and health services managers between 2019 and 2029.* The average salary for medical services managers in 2020 was $118,800, according to BLS data.

 Healthcare management job titles include: